 As with most chemicals you use within your home, you’ll need to be careful of what you put where to keep your family safe.
 The chemical option is often the fastest and most effective, and it has the distinction of offering a hands-off option: Hiring a professional.
 They won’t treat your dog, but they will guarantee their work in your house and in your yard, which means it’s a worry-free option.
 While they’re working on their areas, you can simply give your dog a thorough bath to make sure he’s flea-free, and when you return to your home, you’ll all be safe from bites (or the exterminators will come back or give you your money back).

 If you opt to do it yourself, there are several options, and your best bet is some kind of combination of them.
-You can give your dog a pill like Novartis Capstar that will start working to kill most adult fleas within four hours, or use a flea collar to kill the fleas on your dog.
+You can give your dog a pill like Novartis Capstar which will start working to kill most adult fleas within four hours or use a flea collar to kill the fleas on your dog.
 There is also a home spray to kill adult fleas on and in your carpet within 10 minutes.
 Finally, there are foggers to “bomb” your house, but keep in mind that these are typically reserved as a last resort, as there are other methods that are more practical – and even more effective – these days.

-Getting rid of fleas is not a simple matter, so you want to make sure you’re taking every possible step to make sure they never come inside your home or get on your dog to begin with.
-Just remember while you’re fixing the problem, prevention is far easier than eradication – so keep up on your flea prevention by getting flea collars for your dog, and monitor your yard closely.
+Getting rid of fleas is not a simple matter, so you want to make sure you’re taking every possible step to make sure they never come inside your home or get on your dog, to begin with.
+Just remember while you’re fixing the problem, prevention is far easier than eradication – so keep up on your flea prevention by getting flea collars for your dog, and monitoring your yard closely.